HariSekhon/Knowledge-Base/jenkins.md

   - Nodes
     - New Node
       - use [ssh-slaves](https://plugins.jenkins.io/ssh-slaves/)
-        plugin to automatically deploy agents via predistributed SSH keys on the servers
+        plugin to automatically deploy agents via pre-distributed SSH keys on the servers

 ## Jenkins on Kubernetes